cedar-policy/cedar-docs/docs/entities-syntax.md

 + [Entities](#entities)
 + [Context](#context)

+## Entities

 At the top level, Cedar expects a JSON list (an array using `[ ]`) of objects.

-## Entities

-Each entry in this list represents a single entity, and should have three attributes:
+Each object in this list represents a single entity, and should have three attributes:

 + [`uid`](#uid)
 + [`parents`](#parents)